MonkyMars/ccheck/README.md

 Cchecker x.y.z
 /home/monky/Coding/go/check/main.go:68: 	/// E.g., Pattern: TODO, root: /home/monky/go, ext: .go
 ```

+> Note:
+- Be careful with setting the root directory to something too broad.
+For example, using ~/ as the root, will check all your package files too. node_modules for javascript and target for rust are already filtered out by default.
+You can modify the code to add more directories to ignore if needed.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you'd like to contribute code, feel free to fork the repository and submit a pull request.